Mexican watchdog's ruling another blow to Slim's Telcel

 MEXICO CITY (Reuters) - Mexico’s competition watchdog Cofeco said mobile phone company Telcel dominates the country’s phone market, opening the door to tougher regulation of the company owned by Carlos Slim, the world’s richest man.

-The announcement on Thursday confirms a 2010 ruling by Cofeco, against which that Slim’s company had appealed.
+The announcement on Thursday confirms a 2010 ruling by Cofeco that Slim’s company had appealed.

 The decision could pave the way for Mexico’s regulators to force Telcel to reduce the fees it charges smaller rivals for connecting to its vast network.

-Telcel, the Mexican unit of phone giant America Movil, is the country’s biggest mobile operator with about a 70 percent market share.
-Spain’s Telefonica is a distant second with about 20 percent of the market.
+Telcel, the Mexican unit of phone giant America Movil, has about a 70 percent market share.

+America Movil shares are down more than 16 percent since the start of the year on concerns Mexico’s new government is stepping up regulation of the telecom sector.

+President Enrique Pena Nieto, who took office in December, last month presented a plan for sweeping reform of the telecommunications industry.

 A spokeswoman for America Movil said the company is reviewing the announcement and considering its legal options.